cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-03-30-the-most-relevant-technical-skill-in-my-career.md

 The code above produces [this figure](https://github.com/ASSERT-KTH/jdbl-experiments/blob/master/notebooks/Figures/analysis_size/jar_size_barplot.pdf).
+As you can see, plotting is about taking into account small details and doing micro optimizations.
+For example, the `geom_text` function is used to add the percentage values on top of the bars, and the `scale_y_continuous` function is used to change the labels to percentages.
-As you can see, it's about the small details and micro optimizations that make a plot better, but overall choosing the right chart type, the right colors, and the right message is what makes a plot great.
+These details make a plot better, but overall choosing the right chart type, the right colors, and the right message is a good starting point.

 # Examples

 I have used EDA in various projects, from analyzing sports' statistics to academic software engineering research, and also in my current work.
-My code is far from beautiful, but ~~I want to believe~~ it is still better than the horrendous Excel sheets existing out there.
+My code is far from beautiful, but ~~I want to believe~~ it is still better than the horrendous Excel sheets that still exist out there.
-Again, notice that the code is never published or discussed anywhere in the papers, but it solely available in the repositories which (surprisingly?) are almost never public.[^4]
+I would like to emphasize that the EDA code is never published or discussed anywhere in the research papers, but it's solely available in the repositories which (surprisingly?) are almost never public.[^4]

 Here are some examples of repositories where I have used EDA in my research papers: